iVilja/rmmz-types/README.md

 [MIT License](./LICENSE).

-Note that using this package does not give you access to the RPG Maker MZ, which is a copyrighted project.
+Note that using this package does not give you access to RPG Maker MZ, which is a copyrighted project.